Skip To Main Content

 Listed below are the steps that should be followed in scheduling and administering preliminary examinations for Ph.D. degrees in the Department of Computer Science and Engineering.

-1. The student and the chair(s) of the advisory committee should complete the Preliminary Exam Checklist.
-This is to verify the student's eligibility to take the preliminary exam (which is important otherwise the exam may need to be repeated).
+1. The student should confirm they are meeting the requirements in the above eligibility list before they schedule the exam (otherwise the exam may need to be repeated).
 If different courses were taken than are listed on the degree plan, then the appropriate Graduate and Professional School petitions can be filed to make the necessary changes.

 Deadline: Several weeks before the exam.

-3. After the student's eligibility to take the preliminary exam has been verified and all members of the advisory committee have agreed to the exam schedule (typically several weeks before the exam), then the student should complete (as much as possible) the following Graduate and Professional School forms and bring them to the advising office:
+3. After the student's eligibility to take the preliminary exam has been verified and all members of the advisory committee have agreed to the exam schedule (typically several weeks before the exam), the student should submit a request to schedule the Prelim Exam in ARCS.
+For more information on how to submit the request in ARCS consult the student guide.

 Deadline: Three weeks before the exam.